 Earlier we went through the basic steps of the SImPl, but we left open a big question: how do we get programs into the AST representation?
-Of course, the simplest way is what we already did: to write the AST constructors directly, e.g.,
+Of course, the simplest way is what we already did: to write the AST constructors directly, e.g., which, as we noted, has the virtue of also ignoring exactly how the program source was written.

 However, this can get very tedious.
 We don't want to have to write (num ...) every time we want to write a number, for instance!
-That is, we'd like a more convenient surface syntax, along with a program to translate that into ASTs.
+In particular, the more tedious it is the less likely we are to write many or complex tests, and that would be especially unfortunate.
+Therefore, we'd like a more convenient surface syntax, along with a program to translate that into ASTs.